MoveOnOrg/fb-to-redshift_deprecated/README.md

 # Facebook to Redshift

-This project connects to the Facebook Graph API (v2.7), downloads data about posts and videos associated with a target Page, and formats and outputs the data as CSVs.
+This project connects to the Facebook Graph API (v2.7), downloads the latest data about posts and videos associated with a target Page, and formats and outputs the data as CSVs.
 It also (optionally) uploads the CSVs into an Amazon S3 bucket and imports the data into a corresponding table into Redshift using the `copy` command.

 Many, many settings in this script must/can be customized to suit your needs.